api3dao/oev-docs/docs/oev-searchers/in-depth/oev-network/index.md

 function placeBidWithExpiration(
-    bytes32 bidTopic, // The bid topic is an identifier of the auction uint256 chainId, // The chain ID of the dApp uint256 bidAmount, // The amount the searcher is willing pay for the auction bytes calldata bidDetails, // Bid details according to the off-chain system specification uint256 maxCollateralAmount, // The maximum collateral amount the searcher is willing to pay uint256 maxProtocolFeeAmount, // The maximum protocol fee amount the searcher is willing to pay
+    bytes32 bidTopic, // The bid topic is an identifier of the auction uint256 chainId, // The chain ID of the dApp uint256 bidAmount, // The amount the searcher is willing to pay for the auction bytes calldata bidDetails, // Bid details according to the off-chain system specification uint256 maxCollateralAmount, // The maximum collateral amount the searcher is willing to pay uint256 maxProtocolFeeAmount, // The maximum protocol fee amount the searcher is willing to pay